Hackeradda

 Dark Web and WhatsApp Data: Should You Be Worried?

-You may have seen warnings like:
+You might have seen warnings such as:

-“Hackers are selling WhatsApp information online.”
+“Hackers selling WhatsApp information on the internet.”

 But what does that really mean?